 - The child or youth has a current open MDHHS foster care, children’s protective services (CPS), or MDHHS juvenile justice (JJ) case.
 The current open MDHHS foster care, CPS, or JJ case must remain open until the comprehensive trauma assessment report is completed and sent to the case manager, recommendations are reviewed with the family and plans are made for implementation, and the invoice is paid.

 NOTE: CPS cases must be open as a category I or category II to be eligible for comprehensive trauma assessments.
-CPS investigations, category III, category IV, and category V cases are not eligible for comprehensive trauma assessments.
+CPS investigations, category III, category IV, category V, and prevention cases are not eligible for comprehensive trauma assessments.

 - The child must be ages 0-17.